faisal212/micro-app-docs/README.no-code.md

 ### Vision

 AI can assemble platform capabilities into “micro-apps” on demand:
-Admin asks AI → AI designs the app configuration → app becomes active and runs.
+Admin asks AI → AI produces an app configuration → Decommerce runs it safely.

 ### Goals